Coastal Child Health

 Emergencies or Crisis Situations

-Coastal Childhealth Paediatricians are dedicated to supporting children with paediatric medical or complex developmental needs and their families.
+Our staff is dedicated to supporting children with medical or complex developmental needs.
 The doctors provide highly-specialised, individualised, structured and coordinated care, within business hours, and in the structure of planned consultations.

-When you contact us with urgent concerns, we will endeavour to contact your child’s treating paediatrician to inform them of their status, however, the doctors do not work in the practice or have contact availability on a daily basis.
-It is recommended that you proceed with seeking alternative supports in the interim.
+When you contact us with urgent concerns, we will endeavour to contact your child’s treating paediatrician to inform them of their status.

 For medical support in business hours